grz0zrg/wui/README.md

 If you find this too cumbersome to setup, you can render Font Awesome icons to images with this tool: [fa2png](http://fa2png.io/)

 <a name="form"></a>
-### Form (WIP) ###
+### Form ###

-Form widget is a powerful feature allowing to design complete 'settings' panel and things requiring form elements, quickly, easily, integrate high level functionalities, it accept standard HTML form elements and WUI_Input, WUI_RangeSlider, WUI_DropDown.
+The form widget is a powerful feature allowing to design complete 'settings' panel and things requiring form elements, quickly, easily, integrate high level functionalities, it accept standard HTML5 form elements and WUI_Input, WUI_RangeSlider, WUI_DropDown.

 *Methods*: